BroadbandForum/data-model-template/docs/index.typ

 For example, a parameter defining the ports that should be closed.
 An administrator might need to adjust this value; it’s read\-write.

+A parameter can also be write\-once\-read\-only.
+This access type is intended for USP and does not have a direct equivalent in CWMP.
+When a write\-once\-read\-only parameter appears in a CWMP data model, its access should be treated as read\-write.
+It is up to the CWMP Agent to mimic the write\-once behavior.

 == 3.4 Vendor\-Specific Elements <sec:vendor-specific-elements>